 Sanitarium’s puffed wheat has no added material at all and yields a very low sugar count of 0.3g/serve, or 1.2g/100g.
 You can usefully add this to muesli and it is so bulky you won’t be using much, certainly not 100g!
 And shredded wheat is again entirely wheat-based that is only very slightly higher in sugar.
 I first came across this product in a 1930s magazine and then was astounded to to see it was still made when I stumbled across it in the supermarket.
 Not in the cereals section but in a part devoted to British foods (that’s where it is manufactured).

 Nuts: Roasted or Raw?

 Right, that’s sugar.
 Nuts may be another issue if roasted.
 Some say that roasting nuts oxidises the polyunsaturated fats and creates harmful free radicals and reduces their shelf life.
 The longer they are roasted and the higher the temperatures they are exposed to the more this occurs.
 What are produced are acrylamides and these are associated with some forms of cancer (but not common ones).
-The NZ Listener usefully summarises the question in a 2018 article: Are raw nuts more healthy than roasted nuts?
-And this 2017 academic paper gives some idea of the effect of temperature on acrylamide formation.
+This 2017 academic paper gives some idea of the effect of temperature on acrylamide formation.
 It doesn’t seem to be a huge issue, but it may be another reason to prefer unroasted mueslis over granola, and I do comment on the apparent degree of roasting of some café granolas in the reviews.